gruntjs/grunt-contrib-copy/docs/copy-options.md

 Default: `false`

 Whether to copy or set the existing file permissions.
 Set to `true` to copy the existing file permissions.
 Or set to the mode, i.e.: `0644`, that copied files will be set to.

+#### copySymlinkAsSymlink
+Type: `Boolean`
+Default: `false`

+If set to true, symlinks will be copied as symlinks, not regular files.
+Target in a `dest` symlink is copied from `src` symlink 'as is', i.e. absolute links remain absolute and relative links remain relative.

+If set to false, `dest` file will contain data from the `src` symlink's target.